rposhala/Data_Analysis_of_Online_Retail_datasets/README.md

 ## Tasks for the Assignment:

-A1.
+P1.
 Append the data sets together from the two the sheets.
 You should have ~1 million records.

-A2.
-Create a “profile” of the data set (A1).
+P2.
+Create a “profile” of the data set (P1).
 That is, generate some stats like min, max, mean, missing counts, number of unique values etc.

-A3.
+P3.
 Create a StockCode, Invoice Year, Invoice Month level data set.
 That is, one row will represent unique StockCode, Invoice Year, Invoice Month combination.
-E.g. If a StockCode had invoices for 3 months for a particular year and 4 months for another year, then there should be only 7 records for that StockCode in the summarized data set.
+E.g. If a StockCode had invoices for 5 months for a particular year and 3 months for another year, then there should be only 8 records for that StockCode in the summarized data set.

-A4.
-When creating the above dataset (in A3), the other attributes need to be summarized.
+P4.
+When creating the above dataset (from P3), the other attributes need to be summarized.
 In addition to the summarized columns you create, below columns needs to be created (for the StockCode-InvoiceYear- InvoiceMonth combination).

 a.
 Number of unique customers